 Complexity Costs: The Quantified Impact

-BCG analysis shows that complexity-driven downtime can reduce overall equipment effectiveness (OEE) by up to 20 percentage points, while higher procurement costs imposed by complexity can amount to 2 to 5 percent of the cost of goods sold (COGS).[7]
+BCG analysis shows that complexity-driven downtime can reduce overall equipment effectiveness (OEE) by up to 20 percentage points, while higher procurement costs imposed by complexity can amount to 2 to 5 percent of cost of goods sold (COGS).[7]

 When complexity is bad, it creates unwarranted cost, fragmentation, and consumer confusion, according to McKinsey research on consumer-first product portfolios.[9]